 'I'm glad nobody else got hurt:' Man hospitalized, burned after boat explosion at Tickfaw 200

+LIVINGSTON - A man was hospitalized over the weekend with severe burns after a boat exploded in a canal off the Tickfaw River near Killian.

-LIVINGSTON - A boat exploded at the Tickfaw 200, leaving a man hospitalized with severe burns.
-Devear "Dee" Tureaud was helping three people fix their recently restored motor Saturday night during the Tickfaw 200 when the motor exploded.
+Devear "Dee" Tureaud, a mechanic, was helping three people fix their recently restored motor Saturday night when it exploded.

-"Went to crank it the second time, it just blew, no warning, no nothing, just boom," Tureaud said.
+"Went to crank it the second time, it just blew, no warning, no nothing, just boom," Tureaud said while being treated at the New Orleans Burn Center.

-Dylan Fabre, Gaige Wilcoxon, and Seth Camallo were the three on the boat during the time of the explosion.
+The men who asked Tureaud to fix the engine — Dylan Fabre, Gaige Wilcoxon and Seth Camallo — were on the boat when the motor blew up.
+A Louisiana Department of Wildlife and Fisheries spokesperson said this happened around 9 p.m.

 "It wasn't your normal backfire, somehow fuel or something got very excessive in the process of it, and whenever it backfired, it turned into a bomb," Fabre said.

+LDWF added that the men pushed the 28-foot boat out of the canal to avoid damage to nearby structures, after which they called the Springfield Fire Department.
+The boat then sank and firefighters put a boom around it to contain any leaks.

-Those three may have avoided serious injuries, but Tureaud was left with first, second, and third-degree burns on different parts of his body.
+The other three men may have avoided serious injuries, but Tureaud was left with first, second and third-degree burns on different parts of his body.

 "I got my arms done [with skin grafts] and they are waiting on my face to finish doing what it is going to do, and tomorrow, I think they going to finish on that," he said.